-* – even if you’re over 50 like me!
-However, individual results will vary.
+* – However, individual results will vary.
 Your life and your journey are most likely VERY different from mine.
 Regardless, the two common denominators for the health of human beings are regular exercise and healthier nutrition choices.

-As we move closer to the end of the year and the start of a new one, the reflection in my mirror causes me to shake my head and think to myself, “Is this what it’s like to be in my 50s?!”
+As we move closer to the end of the year and the start of a new one, the reflection in my mirror causes me to shake my head and think to myself, “Is this what it’s like to be *gulp* old(er)?!”

 And when I look at a picture of my physical condition 18 months ago, I shake my head and think to myself, “How did I allow myself to get so UNhealthy in the first place?!”

 Just another marketing piece?
 Sure, but there’s a true story involved and it’s called “life,” my life to be more precise.
 Having said that, going from unhealthy back to better health in roughly 16 months does require some context.
 You see, if you were to ask me 4 years ago if I’d be writing this post, I’d have said nope!
 4 years ago it was 2017: Trump was president, I was one year out of the closet, had a boyfriend, was appointed to the board of directors for an LGBT chamber of commerce, celebrated 6 years as a trainer, and life was great!